tibetan-nlp/tibetan-spellchecker/doc/standard-syllable-structure.md

 ## Grammatical suffixes

-The following grammatical suffixes can appear if the syllable have no suffix :
+The following grammatical suffixes can appear if the syllable have no suffix, suffix འུ, suffix འི or suffix འ (in which case it disappears) :

-- འི
-- འིས
-- ར
-- ས
-- འང

-When a syllable has suffix འ and no second suffix, it can take the following grammatical suffixes (here including suffix འ):

 - འི
 - འིས